OkamuraHiroshi/Statmodel_For_RadioIsotope_Contamination/README.md

 - separation of physical and biological processes in ecological half-life estimation.

-We also provide a generalizable formula for quantitative risk evaluation under detection limits.
+The program also provides code for quantitative risk evaluation under detection limits, enabling assessment of when the combined concentration of cesium-134 and cesium-137 exceeds a specified threshold.

 Note (Windows users):
 The TMB package requires compilation of C++ code.
 On Windows, you need to install Rtools before using this program.